-Ho Chi Minh City is widely known as a Vietnamese street food paradise with a variety of Vietnamese rice-based dishes in which Banh cuon is always a top favorite specialty.
-It would be incomplete not to try these Vietnamese steamed rice rolls when traveling to Ho Chi Minh City.
+Ho Chi Minh City is widely known as a Vietnamese street food paradise.
+It offers a variety of rice-based dishes, Banh cuon being a top favorite specialty.
+When traveling to Ho Chi Minh City, it would be incomplete not to try these Vietnamese steamed rice rolls.

-Vietnamese Steamed Rice Roll, or Banh Cuon, is a traditional Vietnamese dish that is considered a healthy balance of Asian ingredients.
-Being made from thin sheets of steamed rice batter, Banh cuon is often filled with a flavorful mixture of cooked ground pork, minced wood ear mushrooms, and shallots.
+Vietnamese Steamed Rice Roll, or Banh Cuon, is a traditional Vietnamese dish with a healthy balance of Asian ingredients.
+Made from thin sheets of steamed rice batter, Banh Cuon is often filled with a flavorful mixture of cooked ground pork, minced wood ear mushrooms, and shallots.
 The rice rolls are served with fried shallots, a special dipping fish sauce, slices of Vietnamese pork sausage, sliced cucumbers, blanched bean sprouts, and some Vietnamese herbs.

-Being originated from Northern Vietnam, Banh cuon is believed to have been around since rice farming in Vietnam started.
-It was a plain rice sheet rolled and dipped in fish sauce, but later it was filled with ingredients like meat and vegetable, and ever since, has become increasingly popular over the years.
-You can also see the dish in some other Asia countries like China and Thailand, but the sauces and fillings are different.
-This light and flavorful dish is always a top favorite Vietnamese breakfast, as well as an outstanding star in the menu of traditional Vietnamese foods that have been made and served to many visitors from all over the world.
+Being originated in Northern Vietnam, the Banh Cuon is believed to have been around since rice farming in Vietnam started.
+It was a plain rice sheet rolled and dipped in fish sauce, but later, it was filled with ingredients like meat and vegetables, and ever since, it has become increasingly popular over the years.
+You can also see the dish in other Asian countries like China and Thailand, but the sauces and fillings differ.
+This light and flavorful dish has always been a top favorite Vietnamese breakfast and an outstanding star on the menu of traditional Vietnamese foods that have been made and served to many visitors from all over the world.

-Vietnamese steamed rice roll is generally made from two main ingredients including the rice sheet with filling and a special fish sauce.
+A Vietnamese steamed rice roll is generally made from two main ingredients: a rice sheet with filling and a special fish sauce.

-The rice sheets are traditionally made by using a steamer in which a fabric sheet covers a pot of boiling water.
-All you need to do is pour the batter over the top of this fabric, spreading a thin layer, and cover it with a lid for about 15-30 seconds.
-This method not only allows the hot steam released from the boiling water to cook the rice flour for a short time but also makes it possible for the rice sheets to remain moist and delicate.
+The rice sheets are traditionally made using a steamer in which a fabric sheet covers a pot of boiling water.
+All you need to do is pour the batter over this fabric’s top, spread a thin layer, and cover it with a lid for about 15-30 seconds.
+This method allows the hot steam from the boiling water to cook the rice flour and keeps the rice sheets to remain moist and delicate.
 The cooked rice sheets will be placed on a large tray, ready for the next steps – filling and rolling.
-Eggs could be added to the rice mixture to create a version of Banh cuon called Banh cuon trung.
-The egg will not only bring a bit of creamy flavor but also thicken the rice sheets a little bit.
+Eggs could be added to the rice mixture to create a version of Banh Cuon called Banh Cuon Trung.
+The egg will bring a bit of creamy flavor and thicken the rice sheets a little bit.

 As mentioned earlier, the inside of Banh cuon is a mixture of ground pork, minced wood ear mushrooms, and shallots.
-This filling can be slightly different depending on the region and the cook’s creativity.
-The seasoning of the pork before cooking and the mixture when stir-frying are important to make a flavorful steamed rice roll.
+This filling can differ slightly depending on the region and the cook’s creativity.
+The seasoning of the pork before cooking and the mixture when stir-frying are essential to make a flavorful steamed rice roll.
 The spices that are usually used are salt, pepper, and fish sauce.

-The most important ingredient of a Banh cuon dish must be the special fish sauce, bringing this kind of Vietnamese street food to completion.
-This special sauce is a flavorful combination of fish sauce, warm water, minced chili and garlic, little sugar, and a small amount of vinegar or lemon juice.
-It is the typical fish sauce of many Vietnamese foods like Banh xeo, Bun thit nuong, Bi cuon, and even Com tam.
-Depending on the dishes, the flavor of this fish sauce mixture like sour, sweet, or salty will be adjusted to balance with other ingredients.
+The most essential ingredient of a Banh cuon dish must be the special Vietnamese fish sauce, bringing this kind of street food to completion.
+This is a flavorful combination of fish sauce, warm water, minced chili and garlic, a little sugar, and vinegar or lemon juice.
 In Banh cuon, the fish sauce is a bit sweet and salty.

-In some places, they will add a type of fried dough mixed with mung beans to create a crunchy texture, beautifully contrasting with the soft and moist Banh cuon.
-Finally, the blanched bean sprout, sliced cucumber, herbs, and two types of pork sausage are put on top along with the fragrant and crunchy fried shallot.
+In some places, they add a type of fried dough mixed with mung beans to create a crunchy texture, beautifully contrasting with the soft and moist Banh Cuon.
+Finally, blanched bean sprouts, sliced cucumber, herbs, and two types of pork sausage are put on top, along with the fragrant and crunchy fried shallot.

 Where to Eat Banh Cuon in Ho Chi Minh City

 Saigon is known as a paradise of Vietnamese street food.
-There are a great number of food stalls selling steamed rice rolls in Ho Chi Minh City at reasonable prices.
-Here are some suggestions for the best Banh cuon in Saigon.
+There are many food stalls in Ho Chi Minh City selling steamed rice rolls at reasonable prices.
+Here are some suggestions for the best banh cuon in Saigon.

 Address: 11A Cao Thang, District 3, Ho Chi Minh City